 In the most general sense, an online loan is just a loan that you can apply for online.
-While banks will typically offer certain services online, online lenders are often considered to be an alternative to traditional bank services and products.
+Online lenders are often considered to be an alternative to traditional storefront lenders.

 In contrast to storefront lenders, these alternative online lenders may:

 With online loans, there may be some benefits to borrowers, like:

 Types of online loans can include things like installment loans, lines of credit, and more.

 Installment loans are short-term personal loans that are paid back in installments over time.
 Once you’re approved for an online installment loan, you’ll typically get the loan amount deposited in your bank account the next business day*.
 The loan term varies by state and may range between 6 and 18 months.

-A MoneyKey Installment Loan can be used for a variety of things like essential home and car repairs and emergency medical expenses.
+An Installment Loan through MoneyKey can be used for a variety of things like essential home and car repairs and emergency medical expenses.
 Repayment terms will vary by state.